foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 &nbsp;
 # F. Optional: S3 Storage Setup
 ## Objective
 At the end of this section, you will have a functional S3 storage bucket that Foundry can access to store assets under the “Amazon S3” tab in the file picker.
-This allows you to have extra storage beyond that provided by the instance volume.
+This allows you to have extra storage beyond that provided by the instance volume and serve large assets more efficiently.
 &nbsp;
+>S3 storage can provide a way for large assets to be served to players in a more efficient way than from the instance created earlier in this guide.
+In most cases, Foundry scenes should load quickly without using S3.
+Setting up an S3 store is only recommended in cases where faster loading speeds or more storage space is required. {.is-info}

 >This section has been removed since reports of it not playing well within Foundry.
 Once a fix has been found, it will be modified and updated.
 If an S3 store is desired/needed, please look into setting up an [AWS S3 store](https://foundryvtt.wiki/en/setup/hosting/Self-Hosting-on-AWS#h-5-simple-storage-service-s3). {.is-danger}